 • Targeted in-person testing only when standardized performance data is essential.

-This hybrid structure minimizes time away from school or work while ensuring that the parts of the evaluation that must be face-to-face remain so.
+This hybrid structure minimizes time away from school or work while ensuring that the face-to-face components of the evaluation remain face-to-face.

 Cost efficiency without cutting corners

 Online components reduce overhead, travel time, and scheduling friction.
-When used appropriately, this can lower overall costs or allow more of your investment to go into meaningful clinical work—data integration, consultation, and personalized recommendations—rather than logistics.
+When used appropriately, this can lower overall costs and allow more of your investment to go toward meaningful clinical work—data integration, consultations, and personalized recommendations—rather than logistics.

 Greater privacy and comfort